 - There’s also a whole chapter on Mushrooms in our book, Milkwood

-- Spawn suppliers – all our recommendations are at the bottom of this page
+- Spawn suppliers – all our recommendations and list of suppliers.

 Special thanks to Woodlanders for sharing their beautiful footage of Shiitake Forestry in Japan with us, for the above video lesson.
 Head to their website to find the full film and their amazing online film series documenting land care, farming and crafts in forests around the world.